 Our 1950’s cape cod home, is tiny but it makes up for it with a lot of built in charm.
 I love the pitched ceilings and the angles in my daughters bedroom.
 I knew that I wanted to do wallpaper right away when we moved into the home in January of 2015.
 I also know my strengths and weaknesses, hanging wallpaper is not a strength.
 But I knew that I could easily do temporary wallpaper.
 It just has a sticker on the back, it is so simple to apply.
 I had worked with the company for clients before and I knew from experience I loved the end result.

+- Do not cut the wallpaper before.
+Always apply the wallpaper FIRST.
 This shows how it was too wide for the section of wall I was putting it on.
 I just peeled off the sticker and stuck it right to the wall.
-I didn’t cut it before applying it.
 It was much easier to trim it once it was on the wall.
 This picture also shows that it was not lining straight up on the wall.
 I just cut it with the razor blade then matched up a new piece rather than fighting with it.
 You can’t even see the seam.

 This is how it turned out and it was very easy.
 The sticker is very forgiving.
 I pulled it off several times and reapplied if it was bumpy or not laying straight.

 When you apply it to ceilings you have to be aware that it cannot go on textured ceilings or walls.
 My ceilings are all smooth so it was easy to apply.
 If you know when you are building your home that you want wallpaper on the ceilings make sure to tell your contractor not to do texture on the ceiling.
 If you already have texture you would have to have it smoothed out, and that is a pretty big project.